-At the time of randomisation, patients will be given their prescription to collect 6 months of Mometasone and saline sprays.
-Patients will be contacted by either telephone, email or text 2 weeks after they have been randomised in order for the research team to record any adverse events.
+At the time of randomisation, participants will be given their prescription to collect 6 months of Mometasone and isotonic sprays.
+Participants will be contacted by either telephone, email or text 2 weeks after they have been randomised in order for the research team to record any adverse events and concomitant medication.
+In addition, the participant will be reminded to reduce their dose of Mometasone nasal spray at 6 weeks.

 7.5.6.
-6 months after Randomisation
+6 months after Randomisation (-2 weeks/+ 4 weeks)